 Thinking that nothing could top this moment, someone in the band passed me a gorgeous black + gold tambourine and I was allowed to stay on stage for another ENTIRE song.
 I was slapping that thing on every orifice on my body and just relishing in this unicorn fantasy of a moment.

-Shake, Shake, Shakin’ + Slappin’ that Tambourine Bottom Right
+Shake, Shake, Shakin’ + Slappin’ that Tambourine Bottom Right Hand

 After the song ended I was being ushered off stage, waving to my friends in the last row balcony and smiling THINKING that I would be able to keep the tambourine.
-And just like that with pure precision, a stage-hand ripped it from my hands as soon as I hit backstage—the timing perfectly executed!
+And just like that with deft security-detail precision, a stage-hand ripped it from my hands as soon as I hit backstage—the timing perfectly executed!
 I swear I wouldn’t have sold it on eBay, but instead spooned it nightly in bed!
 Womp, Womp!
 Back on the floor, but barely back to earth, I listened in the after-glow as Prince played ‘Purple Rain.’
 As always it was nothing short of a religious, cosmic experience.
 The audience chiming in on the melody, the never-ending meditative loop of his hypnotic wailing guitar.
 I was dizzy with gratitude and bursting with love.
 This was a magical, serendipitous night I would never forget.

 The 3rd time I was on stage with Prince was incidentally my 4th time seeing him.
 His 2-night engagement was on June 24th + 25th 2011 at Montreal’s club Metropolis during the Jazz Festival.
 I attended the 2nd night, but to my knowledge he did not pull anyone up on stage both nights.
 It would have been too dangerous as it was standing room only and packed to the gills—fans sardined up all the way to the stage.
 I believe the concert lasted well after 3am (for 4 HOURS!) as Prince cooed “I can stay up all night!”
 Prince closed off with ‘Purple Rain,’ as I joined in on a communal gospel with the whole club singing as one, on what always feels like a spiritual rite of passage.